Chocolate-Manor/LoneStarRideDocumentation/docs/home.md

-# Welcome to Carnivore Studio
+# Welcome to Chocolate Manor

 ## How to use the documentation
-This documentation is divided by __roles__.
-Check your role-specific tab for guidelines.
+This documentation has guidelines divided by __roles__.
+Check your role-specific tab for your guidelines.
 For example, if you are artist, go to artist tab to check which guidelines apply to you.

-There are also shared guidelines, for example rules for using version control.
-Those you can find in the __Code of Conduct__ Page.